 Christian Church built on Incan ruins.
 Image Courtesy of Wikipedia

 In the Mughal Empire, a number of mausoleums (tombs) were built to reflect Traditional and Persian Islamic Architecture, so much so that Mughal Architecture became its own category of Islamic Architecture in South Asian history.
 The most well-known example is the Taj Mahal, built as a tomb for a Mughal Emperor’s wife; it has the appearance of a mosque (dome, minarets, etc.) and the interior is (literally) covered in excerpts from the Quran, the holy book of Islam.
 These all serve to reinforce the piety and faithfulness of Mughal rulers to Islam.

-The Palace of Versailles in France built by Louis XVI, while probably known mostly for the gilded rooms and fancy balls and large scale gardens (so large the fountains could not be run 24/7 or they would drain the nearby water source).
+The Palace of Versailles in France built by Louis XIV, while probably known mostly for the gilded rooms and fancy balls and large scale gardens (so large the fountains could not be run 24/7 or they would drain the nearby water source).
 But the Palace of Versailles was also a Parade Ground for military demonstrations.
-Louis XVI was a king of a newly centralized France, and he kept his nobles in line not only by having them live part of the year in Versailles, but also having military demonstrations in front of them and foreign delegates.
+Louis XIV was a king of a newly centralized France, and he kept his nobles in line not only by having them live part of the year in Versailles, but also having military demonstrations in front of them and foreign delegates.